orchestra-solutions/p18n/README.md

 # p18n

-> **p18n** (payment orchestration) — Orchestra Solutions developer hub
+> **p18n** (payment orchestration, pronounced /peɪmənt ɔːkɪˈstreɪʃən/) — Orchestra Solutions developer hub

 ## What is p18n?

-p18n is a numeronym for "payment orchestration" (like i18n, k8s, a11y).
+p18n is a numeronym for "payment orchestration".
 This repo is the home for Orchestra's developer community and examples.

 ## Documentation